miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Improved emails, elevator display and climbing back into the vent.
 +Moved Malcolm's black mail money from your mailbox into his office.
 +Put Heather's and Doris' name in the morgue file in case they died.
++Restored option to kill Vandal and placed a fridge into his room.
 Fixed getting Vandal's freebie and made him more talkative overall.
 Repaired not getting XP for replacing Lily and hacking the passcode.
 Stopped dead Malcolm mailing you and monitor react to dead victim.